 Nonblocking mode is not supported under Windows.

-(file-position port) (file-position port pos) returns: see below libraries: (chezscheme) procedure procedure
+(file-position port)procedure(file-position port pos)procedure

 When the second argument is omitted, this procedure behaves like the R6RS port-position procedure, and when present, like the R6RS set-port-position! procedure.